Quiz: Can you defend against XSS vulnerability?

 Solution: Again, the escaping rules for JavaScript strings apply here, but

-escaped.
+essential.
 So first, we escape the JavaScript string using backslashes and then

 replace the special characters ("